Skeli789/Complete-Fire-Red-Upgrade/README.md

 ## Notes

 Anytime you make changes, the compiler will only compile the files you have changed.
-Any changes made to header files will require you to type 'python scripts//clean.py' in cmd and then rerun the build scripts.
+Any changes made to header files will require you to type 'python scripts//clean.py build' in cmd and then rerun the build scripts.
 For more command line options, see "Engine Scripts" in the documentation.